letters of interest

 ToneMore exploratory and open-ended, showcasing a broad range of skills and interests.More targeted and specific to the job requirements and company needs.

 Both letters serve as tools for job seekers but are used in different contexts and with different goals in mind.
+You also browse our Audit Response Letter.

-How important is a Letter of Interest?
+How Important is a Letter of Interest?

 A Letter of Interest can be quite important in several contexts: